-What CARE is doing
+What CARE is doing in Zimbabwe

 CARE’s strategy focuses largely on food security, WASH, and education in emergencies.
 By providing access to clean water and sanitation, the organization hopes to decrease outbreaks of diseases like cholera and typhoid fever.